In 2016, Silicon Valley executive Jim Tramel and his family were spending spring break at their vacation home in Palm

-If you, or a loved one, has been in an ESD or water-related incident due to the negligence of another, call a personal injury attorney at the Arnold Law Firm at (916) 777-7777.
+If you, or a loved one, has been in an ESD or water-related incident due to the negligence of another, call a personal injury attorney from the Arnold Law Firm at (916) 777-7777.
 Our attorneys are experienced with ESD cases and can help assess your situation.

 Wrongfully blamed: What really happened to Randy Stevens